CivicTechTO/toronto-community-directory/_communities/lees-palace.md

   adapted in September 1985 for its current use as a concert venue and nightclub.
 source: MCP Generative Addition
-tags: |-
 tags:
   - type/venue
   - for/music
   - for/concerts
   - for/rock
   - neighbourhood/the-annex
   - borough/old-toronto
 link: https://www.leespalace.com
 address:
   streetAddress: 529 Bloor Street West